w3f/polkadot-wiki/docs/learn/learn-governance.md

 |     **Total**     |  4  |       4        |  1  |  1  |

 For the top-N (say 4 in this example) runners-up, they can remain and their votes persist until the next election.
-After round 2, even though candidates A & B get the same number of votes in this round, candidate A gets elected because after adding the older unused approvals, it is higher than B.
+After round 2, candidate A and B have the same number of votes.
+Candidate A gets elected because they have more old, unused approvals.

 ### Prime Members